david-sauvage/effective-java-summary/README.md

 __Item 11 : hashCode__

-The hashCode method need to be overriden if the equals method is overriden.
+The hashCode method needs to be overriden if the equals method is overriden.

 Here is the contract of the hashCode method :
  - hashCode needs to be consistent